 Neuroendocrine Surgeon--The Neuroendocrine Institute at Rocky Mountain Cancer Centers

-Co-Founder and Chief Medical Advisory Healing NET Foundation
+Co-Founder and Chief Medical Advisor Healing NET Foundation

 Ugh, ADHESIONS, the bane of all those who practice the art of surgery.
 They drive the physician crazy and the patient nuts.
 So what are we talking about here.
 After any injury or violation of the body, the way it repairs itself is through healing and scarring.
 We see it all the time when you get a cut on the skin.
 Sometimes it heals great, but when the injury is bad, it can really scar.
 The same thing can happen inside after surgery.
 The body tries to seal things and control things through the scarring process.
 Unfortunately, when it comes to the intestines, scarring can be a problem.
 Remember, healthy intestines are very free flowing so they can accommodate your food.
 When they get scarred down, there are kinks and turns that may make food difficult to pass.
 We call that a SMALL BOWEL OBSTRUCTION (SBO).